romanpauk/dingo/docs/examples.md

 The repository ships runnable examples under [`examples/`](../examples).
-This index is meant for quick entry points: find the smallest program that matches the feature you care about and start there.
+This index is meant for quick entry points: find the smallest program that matches the relevant feature and start there.

 ## Start Here